 Meet the insurance adjuster

-Once we file your claim, your insurance company will send an adjuster to perform a second inspection.
+Once our storm damage restoration contractor files your claim, your insurance company will send an adjuster to perform a second inspection.

 The insurance adjuster’s two main jobs are to 1) identify storm damage, and 2) assign a dollar amount to repair or replace it.
 That means our job is to make sure they 1) see all the damage, and 2) replace everything that needs to be replaced, including the damage that may have been overlooked.